jacobbuck/props-changed/readme.md

 # props-changed

-Shallow equals check if specified properties of two objects have changed.
+Shallow equals compare if specified properties of two objects are different.

 ## Usage